rootwork/GET/README.md

 2. Run `npm install` Use Node 14.8.0 or higher if you want to take advantage of cache-busting.

-3. Edit or remove the contents of the `.github` folder to match your workflow.

 ## 🚧 Development

 `gulp` or `npm start`